 NonZeroUsize::new(1_000_000).expect("Not zero; qed")

-or similar methods with explicit handling of cases where the element doesn't exist, otherwise this is a source of implicit panics.
+Indexing into slices and similar data structures with [] should be avoided and replaced with .get() or similar methods with explicit handling of cases where the element doesn't exist, otherwise this is a source of implicit panics.
 In most cases prefer idiomatic Rust patterns to avoid manual indexing at all.

 The same goes for mathematical operations, especially in runtime logic.
 In most cases use explicit checked, wrapping, or saturating math.
 Don’t use saturating math just to make things compile if business logic doesn't expect overflow to ever happen.
-Use checked math with .expect()
+Use checked math with .expect() in such cases or return an error.

-, you need to provide a proof convincing the reviewer that it is safe to do so and can't be exploited with public API from safe Rust, this is done with a comment before unsafe
+Unsafe code is to be avoided except in special cases.
+If you can't make code compile and decide to use unsafe to bypass the compiler, chances are you're doing it wrong and should ask for help to avoid unsafe.
+When you do use unsafe for valid reasons, just like with .expect(), you need to provide a proof convincing the reviewer that it is safe to do so and can't be exploited with public API from safe Rust, this is done with a comment before unsafe starting with // SAFETY:.

-Correct use of unsafe
+Correct use of unsafe:

 #[repr(transparent)]